BreakfastAtKyrils/Schoodle/README.md

 LHL Node Skeleton
 =========

+Schoodle is a scheduling app that allows you and your friends to organize events much easier!

 ## Project Setup

 The following steps are only for _one_ of the group members to perform.